The Shadow knows: Empirical Distributions of Minimum Spanning Acycles and Persistence Diagrams of Random Complexes: Extensions

 \section{Extensions}

-Here we discuss three different extensions of our results.
-The first one relates to the case where the $d-$face weights come from some generic distribution.
-The next one concerns the robustness of our results to noisy perturbations in the $d-$face weights.
-The third and final one is about the randomly weighted $Y(n, p)$ complex wherein the potential $d-$faces may not be all present.
+We discuss three different extensions of Theorem~\ref{thm:bulk} here.
+The first one relates to the case where the $d$-face weights come from some generic distribution.
+The next one concerns the robustness of our result to noisy perturbations in the $d$-face weights.
+The third and final one is about the randomly weighted $Y(n, p)$ complex, wherein the set of $d$-faces is random and may not include all the potential ones.

-\subsection{Generic distribution for $d-$face weights}
+\subsection{Generic distribution for $d$-face weights}